LLNL/boxfish/docs/userguide/mods/filterspin.rst

 ===========

 The Filter Spin module adds a simple spinnable filter of the form [attribute] = [value].
+This is useful for attributes like time where users may want to step through the values of the attribute in order.

 It allows only a single table field as an attribute.
 The [value] portion in the spin control, set to allow every value the [attribute] takes (under the current filters).
-The user can then user the mouse or arrows to manipulate the spin control.
-They can also type an existing value to jump ahead.
-This is useful for attributes like time where users may want to step through the values of the attribute in order.
+These values are taken from the Run of the attribute -- values of attributes of the same name but other Runs will not be in the spin control.

+When the spin control is selected (e.g., clicked), the mouse wheel can be used to change the value.
+The value may also be manipulated using the spin control arrows or by typing an existing value.

 .. figure:: ../../images/filterspin_1.png
    :align: center